>> Donate to the NAVS Sanctuary Fund

 You can’t always know where or when the worst situation exists.
 The NAVS Sanctuary Fund provides a direct connection – a lifeline – between compassionate individuals and reputable shelters and sanctuaries across the U.S.Through the NAVS Sanctuary Fund, we are able to provide the money necessary to finance a rescue effort without having to go through the time and expense of sending out an appeal to our members.

-Your donation to the NAVS Sanctuary Fund allows animal shelters and sanctuaries to continue their important work by helping defray costs from unforeseen damages or veterinary costs.
-In fact, 100% of your donation to the NAVS Sanctuary Fund is used to help ensure permanent, lifetime care for animals in need - just when they need it the most.
+Your support of the NAVS Sanctuary Fund allows animal shelters and sanctuaries to continue their important work by helping defray costs from unforeseen damages or veterinary costs.
+This, in turn, ensures permanent, lifetime care for animals in need – just when they need it the most.

 >> Donate to the NAVS Sanctuary Fund